mohamedsaif/IntelligentExperiences.OnContainers/README.md

 You can always create issue, suggest an update through PR or direct message me on [Twitter](https://twitter.com/mohamedsaif101).

+## Contributors

+### Cognitive-Samples-IntelligentKiosk

+Part of this workshop source code is based on [Cognitive-Samples-IntelligentKiosk](https://github.com/microsoft/Cognitive-Samples-IntelligentKiosk).
+Visit the GitHub repo to know more about all of the great capabilities of Azure Cognitive Services.

 ## Author

 |      ![Photo](res/mohamed-saif.jpg)            |